riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 In this step, we will configure the CLI to use your Astra token and get familiar with some basic commands.

 ### 2a Configuring your token
-Before issuing commands you will need to initialize the configuration file `~/.astrarc`.
+Before issuing commands, you will need to initialize the configuration file `~/.astrarc`.

 To to so run the following command.
 During setup, you will be asked to provide your token (AstraCS:...).